Quick Answer

 Get your wireless access point off the floor—seriously.
 Signals travel better when they’re elevated.
 Place it on a shelf, a high table, or consider mounting it on the wall.
 Wall-mounted APs are perfect for ensuring even signal distribution while keeping things sleek.

-Tip #3: Avoid Other Electronics
+Tip #3: Avoid Interference From Electronics

 Your wireless access point and your microwave are not friends.
 Other electronics like cordless phones, baby monitors, or even TVs can cause interference.
 Minimize interference by keeping your WAP away from these devices to avoid a choppy signal.